 The Australian Greens believe that:

-- The fundamental principles of the right to a fair hearing – such as access to open, impartial and independent courts and, in the case of criminal proceedings, habeas corpus, the right to silence, the right to be presumed innocent until proven guilty according to law, and the right to a trial by jury – must be preserved and upheld.
+5. The fundamental principles of the right to a fair hearing (such as access to open, impartial and independent courts and, in the case of criminal proceedings, habeas corpus; the right to silence; the right to be presumed innocent until proven guilty according to law; and the right to competent representation and the right to trial by jury) must be preserved and upheld.

 The Australian Greens want:

 1. Courts and tribunals that are impartial, well-resourced and independent of the government of the day.

 2. Domestic laws that fully incorporate Australia's international legal obligations.

 3. An end to politically motivated law and order campaigns that exploit and fuel public anxieties; and an end to the threat of terrorism being used to undermine or discard basic principles of law.

 4. Secure funding for community legal centres and legal aid in both criminal and civil jurisdictions to ensure access to justice for all Australians.